rust-stuco/lectures/week3/slides.md

     let origin = Point(0, 0, 0);
 }
 ```

 * The same as structs, except without named fields
-* The same as tuples, except with an associated type.
+* The same as tuples, except with an associated name

 ---

 # Unit Structs

+We can declare _unit-like_ structs as such:

 ```rust
 struct AlwaysEqual;